ros2/ros2_documentation/source/How-To-Guides/Releasing/Subsequent-Releases.rst

 Subsequent Releases
 ===================

-This guide explains how to release a new version of a ROS package that has already been released.
+This guide explains how to release new versions of ROS packages that have already been released before.

 .. contents:: Table of Contents
    :depth: 3